maniacx/Battery-Health-Charging/.github/README.md

 * Full capacity mode is equivalent to what Msi refers to as **Best for Mobility**
 * Balanced mode is equivalent to what Msi refers to as **Balance**
 * Maximum Life Span mode is equivalent to what Msi refers to as **Best for Battery**
-* Depends on separate kernel module installation https://github.com/BeardOverflow/msi-ec (This kernel module is supported by a third party and I am not in any way not responsible for the kernel module installation, bugs, or damages)
+* Depends on separate kernel module (dkms) installation https://github.com/BeardOverflow/msi-ec (This kernel module is supported by a third party and I am not in any way not responsible for the kernel module installation, bugs, or damages)
 Although the module has been submitted lately into the mainline kernel and may not be needed.
 * This Extension supports MSI laptops having one of the below paths.